 The emblem shows: the application will help users navigate the sea of information.
-The Safari logo represents a fast, accurate web resource that shows you the way to what you’re looking for.
+The Safari logo represents a fast, accurate web resource that guides you to what you’re looking for.

 Meaning and History